Margherita Sarrocchi

 Margherita Sarrocchi (c.
-1560, Naples – 29 October 1617, Rome) was an Italian poetess and a supporter of the theories of Galileo.
-She was first friend and potential lover, then rival and enemy of Giambattista Marino, and wrote an epic poem in twenty-three cantos, the Scanderbeide, celebrating the heroic exploits of Scanderbeg against the Ottoman Turks.
+1560, Naples – 29 October 1617, Rome) was an Italian poet and a supporter of the theories of Galileo.
+She was also a mathematics student with a vast variety of interests in other sciences.
+Sarrocchi had numerous other scientific interests like geometry, astronomy, and natural philosophy.
+However, her writings in these fields have been lost or destroyed.
+Sarrochi's works have been forgotten and left behind like many other female scientists.
+Margherita Sarrocchi was first friend and potential lover, then rival and enemy of Giambattista Marino, and wrote an epic poem in twenty-three cantos, the Scanderbeide, celebrating the heroic exploits of Scanderbeg against the Ottoman Turks.

-Life

 Education and marriage

 Margherita Sarrocchi was born in Gragnano in the Neapolitan area around 1560.
 Her father was one Giovanni; the name of her mother is not known.

 After the death of her father, she was educated in Rome, first at the monastery of Santa Cecilia in Trastevere, then by Guglielmo Sirleto, the Vatican librarian, the scholar Rinaldo Corso, and finally by Luca Valerio, the mathematician and Greek scholar.
+Valerio, like Sarrocchi later in life, also had connections to Galileo.

-At Santa Cecilia, Sarrocchi was implored by her guardian, Cardinal Guglielemo Sirleto, to be educated in the sciences and the arts.
+At Santa Cecilia, Sarrocchi was implored by her guardian, Cardinal Guglielmo Sirleto, to be educated in the sciences and the arts.
 Thus she began her journey as an early woman in science.
 By the age of 15, she published her first poem.

 In 1599, she married Carlo Birago, a Piedmontese gentleman.
 She was widowed in 1613, as evidenced by a letter from Valerio to Galileo dated August of that year.

 At the time of her life, women in the public forefront were often not respected.
 She faced much controversy and criticism during her life for her works.
 However, she earned the support of many others during her time, including Galileo.